The Cope Collection is part of Special Collections on level 4 of the Hartley Library.

 Older (pre-1850) publications and all illustrations are fetched for use in the Archives, Manuscripts and Rare Books Search Room which is open Tuesday to Thursday 10.00-16.00.

 Publications of a later date are usually shelved in the Special Collections Open Access Area and can be used whenever the Hartley Library is open.

 Welcome to the guide to the Cope Collection and the Local History subject guide.

-12,700 books and pamphlets, 800 periodicals, 7,000 prints, maps, posters, photographs and drawings.
-Material ranges in date from the 17th century to the present day.
+13,000 books and pamphlets, 800 periodicals, 9,000 prints, maps, posters, photographs and drawings.

 Revd.
 Sir William Cope (1811-92), twelfth Baronet, of Bramshill, Hampshire served in the Rifle Brigade before purchasing his discharge in 1839 to become ordained as a priest.

 He was a minor canon of Westminster Abbey from 1842 until 1852 and chaplain of Westminster Hospital from 1843 to 1851.

 In 1851 he succeeded to the baronetcy, and at Bramshill developed an interest in the local area, writing on matters of local interest, e.g. A Glossary of Hampshire Words and Phrases (1883) and establishing his 'Hampshire Collection'.

 Cope died in 1892, having bequeathed the collection to the Hartley Institution, a forerunner of the University of Southampton.